mullumaus/goLang_app_K8s/README.md

 1. the source code, unit test suite, CI pipeline, and docker file to containerise the application into a single docker image
 2. the Kubernetes manifests to demostrate how to deploy the application on Kubernetes

+The application uses Gin to create a simple web application.
+Gin is a HTTP web framework written in Go.

 All deployment steps are encapsulated in Makefile
 # Setup
   You'll need to install docker, Golang, as well as the git, curl, make and jq commands.